 What is distilled water?

-To understand what all the fuss is about, we must first explore the qualities distilled water.
 Unlike sea, mineral or tap water, distilled water is defined as H20 that is close to or completely free of minerals and contaminants.
 It’s produced through a process of boiling water until it transforms into vapor, leaving behind the contaminants in the initial container, and finally condenses into pure water in a separate container.

 Distilled water is used for a variety of applications, mainly industrial, chemical and biological, where unpurified water would contaminate experiments or corrode equipment due to its high mineral contents or presence of pollutants.
-Its use has been restricted to the aforementioned sectors for a while because of how relatively pricey it is to produce, but has become more accessible to the general public over the years.
-What’s more, it is also used for drinking where there is no other alternative.

 To make matters more complicated, the lack of minerals may result in distilled water leaching existing minerals and nutrients in the body, even those that you have just consumed.
 What’s more, you may also be subjecting your body to more toxic metals because of higher leaching of metals as a result of the distilled water coming into contact with certain kinds of materials.